alisonmcginley/Resume/Resume.md

     </li>
     <li>Oversaw all human resources, promoting a safe, consistent, and positive work environment to increase employee retention
     </li>
-    <li>Implemented and coordinated healthcare benefits for all employees
+    <li>Implemented healthcare benefits, PTO, and Volunteer Pay for all employees
     </li>
     <li>Created employee manuals and accurate job descriptions
     </li>